Oprah, ACEs And Healing Relationships Loving, caring relationships are the key to surviving from trauma

 Image source: https://chronicillnesstraumastudies.com/ace-fact-sheet/

 The most important thing to understand about childhood trauma is that it causes developmental brain damage in a child.
-Studies have conclusively proved that long-term and severe stress have a harmful effect on the brain.
-And it is not just a phase which people get over or outgrow.
-Since a child’s brain is still growing its physical structure is more susceptible to environmental influences.
+Studies have conclusively proved that long-term and severe stress harms the brain.
+And it is not just a phase that people get over or outgrow.
+Since a child’s brain is still growing, its physical structure is more susceptible to environmental influences.
 And being dependent and helpless further increases a child’s sense of vulnerability to the damaging effects of negative exposure.

 Surviving And Thriving

 And what is the one solution that helps an abused child survive and heal from the negativity of his growing years?
-The answer is something very simple according to Dr. Perry: Relationships.
-However being a scientist he does not outright say that love is the cure for healing the wounds of childhood trauma.
-And for those of us who were neglected, abused and invalidated being validated and cared for by someone makes all the difference to us from not taking that drastic step into oblivion.
+The answer, according to Dr. Perry, is straightforward: Relationships.
+However, being a scientist, he does not outright say that love is the cure for healing the wounds of childhood trauma.
+And for those of us who were neglected, abused, and invalidated, being validated and cared for by someone makes all the difference to us from not taking that drastic step into oblivion.

-Responsive care and support will help an abused child ride out of the debris of his life situation.
-For those of us who have been able to surmount the hell of our childhoods, all of had a kind, caring ally who reached out and pulled us up.
-I was fortunate to have my best friend’s parents, Aunt Amy and Uncle Nolasco in my life.
-Their home provided a safe haven from the turmoil of my chaotic life.
+Responsive care and support will help an abused child rise out of the debris of his life situation.
+For those of us who have been able to surmount the hell of our childhoods, all of us had a kind, caring ally who reached out and pulled us up.
+I was fortunate to have my best friend’s parents, Aunt Amy, and Uncle Nolasco in my life.
+Their home provided a haven from the turmoil of my chaotic life.
 They helped me retain my sanity and my faith in God and humanity.

 Oprah on ACEs and her own”life-changing” story